JOIN US IN SAVING LIVES

 Over the years, the Foxes’ philanthropy has underwritten many initiatives, including the Robert & Penny Fox Distinguished Professorship held by Wistar Cancer Center Director Dario Altieri, M.D.; the Robert A. Fox Structural Biology Center; and the renovation of Wistar’s Grossman Auditorium.

-“With the Robert and Penny Fox Tower, we are building an entirely new Wistar, one better equipped to link basic science with medical practice,” said Wistar President and CEO Russel E. Kaufman, M.D.
-“Through their generous support, the Foxes are helping to drive Wistar’s research engine forward into scientific frontiers that will have the greatest impact on public health.”
+“With the Robert and Penny Fox Tower, we have created an entirely new Wistar, one better equipped to link basic science with medical practice,” said Wistar President and CEO Russel E. Kaufman, M.D.
+“Through their generous support, the Foxes are driving Wistar’s research engine forward into scientific frontiers that will have the greatest impact on public health.”

 The microscope in the image belonged to William E. Horner, M.D., a collaborator with Caspar Wistar, M.D., in the early 1800s.